Pearn's Steam World

 We have fantastic examples of steam traction engines, tractors, stationary engines and agricultural memorabilia on display.
 The collection features Foden, Marshall, Buffalo Pitts, Aveling Porter, Eclipse and Birdsall steam engines, many of which are over 100 years old.
 Unusual tractors include restored Marshalls, Lanz, John Deere, Saundersons and Titans.
 See the exhibits come alive via the new audio visual display, "Alive and Threshing" or witness the changes in agriculture through the lives of four generations of Pearn women, in the exhibition "Women on the March".
 Children can enjoy free train rides on the narrow gauge track around the complex.
 There are regular steaming days so you can see some of the restored engines in their full glory.

-Westbury is a classified historic town, 25 minutes west of Launceston and an hour south east of Devonport.
+Westbury is a historic-classified town, a 25-minute drive west of Launceston and a one-hour drive south-east of Devonport.

 Opening Times: Daily 0900-1600 (excluding Christmas Day and Good Friday)